RaphaelT1010/ecs193bluetoothapp/README.md

 - Make sure you have Android Studio or an Android connected via USB to your computer.
 It should detect either.
 In my experience, it prioritzes the device
 - It's annoying that GitHub doesn't let you upload .expo (created calling npm install metro), or the node modules.
 As a result, you will be doing console commands in order to add onto the project/these locations which are hard to revert.
 Be careful with this as sometimes doing things like --force fix audit or ./gradlew clean will revert many steps, so try to do commitments like this conservatively.
 - You can safely delete App.tsx and just have the App.js
+- I don't have experience using yarn like below.
+Could be something to look into, but npm (at the minimum) can allow us to run the app when the Metro server is running and can run on Android Studio.

 ### For Android